Extracting light-cone wave functions from covariant amplitudes: a detailed study in scalar field theory: From covariant amplitudes to light-cone wave functions

 \subsubsection{Light-cone wave functions from covariant amplitudes}

 We specialize to amplitudes describing the decay of a single initial particle into two particles with momenta \(\vec{k}_1\) and \(\vec{k}_2\), where \(k_1^+\) and \(k_2^+\) are positive.
-Initially, all particles are considered off their mass shells.
-Our goal is to extract the light-cone wave function for a particle initially prepared in the state \(\ket{\phi}\), as defined in Eq.~\eqref{eq:wavepacket}, to be found in the two-particle state \(\ket{\vec{k}_1, \vec{k}_2}\), covariant amplitudes.
+Our goal is to extract the light-cone wave function for a particle initially prepared in the state \(\ket{\phi}\) to be found in the two-particle state \(\ket{\vec{k}_1, \vec{k}_2}\), from a covariant amplitude constructed from the building blocks of Sec.~\ref{sec:building-blocks}.

 We conjecture the following relationship between these two objects: \begin{mdframed}[innertopmargin=-5pt, innerbottommargin=5pt, leftmargin=0pt, rightmargin=0pt,skipabove=2pt,skipbelow=2pt]